tonsky/tonsky.github.io/_posts/2014-06-17-reinventing-git-interface.md

 ## Remote interface

 There’s one single feature that still makes CLI clients look so appealing: ability to work on another machine.
-Proxying CLI is ubiquotus, proxing GUI is uncommon and still awkward.
+Proxying CLI is ubiquitous, proxying GUI is uncommon and still awkward.
 Can we possibly answer to that?

 Thing is, we actually can.
 There’s one way to proxy GUI applications that is widely used and, if not as smooth as local apps, at least pretty usable.
 It’s web.
 Applications controlled via web browser can be run anywhere you can connect to, yet can have almost all the benefits of native GUI apps.